Hydroseeding Contractors in Scotland

 Year: 2024

-Hydroseeding 8,000m² of rail embankments and station surrounds at Cumnock Railway Station in East Ayrshire.
+Hydroseeding 8,000m² of rail embankments and station surrounds at Cumnock Railway Station.
 Rail seeding demands working within strict possession windows, and this project required night closures to access the track corridor safely.
-CDTS mobilised equipment and crew from Cheshire to deliver the hydroseeding programme within the available rail possessions, applying seed and mulch under floodlights to ensure the work was completed without programme overrun.
-Story Rail is a repeat client, and this project is one of several we have delivered across the Scottish and northern rail networks.
+We mobilised equipment and crew from Cheshire and applied seed and mulch under floodlights to complete the work within the available possessions.

 Client: Morgans